 - Identify the LCP element (often hero image or headline section)

-- Make sure it’s properly sized and prioritized
+- Ensure it's properly sized and prioritised

 - Remove or defer render-blocking JS